tldr-pages/tldr/pages/common/texdoc.md

 > Search for appropriate documentation for (La)TeX commands or packages.
 > More information: <https://texdoc.org/index.html>.

-- Open first search result in the default PDF viewer:
+- Open the first search result in the default PDF viewer:

 `texdoc {{search}}`

-- List best search result:
+- List the best search results:

 `texdoc --list {{search}}`